JEYAPRATHAP-S/JEYAPRATHAP-S/README.md

-- 👋 Hi, I’m Jeyaprathap pursuing my 3rd year under graduation in Government College of technology,Coimbatore.
+- 👋 Hi, This is Jeyaprathap pursuing my final year under graduation in Government College of technology,Coimbatore.
-- 👀 I’m interested in Artificial intelligence
+- 👀 I’m interested in Artificial intelligence , Machine learning and PROCESSORS
-- 💞️ I’m looking to collaborate on various platforms to enhance my skills and knowledge on AI domain
+- 💞️ I’m looking to collaborate on various platforms to enhance my skills and knowledge on AI&ML domain
 - 📫 LinkedIn: https://www.linkedin.com/in/jeyaprathap-s-830621145